-WHEREAS, the fragility and uncertainty of the current public health situation in this District (including but not limited to community penetration and spread of the COVID-19 virus, availability of critical care medical services, and vaccinations), the limitations on public transportation services and the present material uncertainty of primary and secondary school operations affecting many of those who would be summoned in the near term for jury service (including the recent curtailment or physical closures of "in person" operations at public and private schools in locations across this District) would increase the likely hardship on many of those so summoned, potentially impacting the ability to generate representative jury pools of those that could actually serve without such significant hardship, and at the same time increasing the need for ever-larger pools of summoned jurors, generating the gathering of larger groups of individuals; and

-WHEREAS, the detention centers where this District's federal detainees are resident have limited for health safety reasons the movement of detained individuals from and then back to those facilities, have imposed mandatory quarantine and isolation periods for any detained person who leaves the detention facility for any reason or is transferred into such facility, and have also materially limited or as to certain detained individuals prohibited direct physical visitation and interaction of counsel with those detained in such facilities that is reasonably necessary for purposes of consultation and trial preparation and full engagement by such persons in the defense of their case, and the timing of the return of detention centers to fully open operations and the terms of such remain materially uncertain; and

-WHEREAS, the on-going limitations on reasonably and broadly available COVID-19 testing and contact tracing protocols and resources continue to increase the uncertainty of the current and near-term health status of summoned jurors and other necessary trial participants and the ability to assess their health status, and which counsel the continued need for precautionary actions including but not limited to the use of face coverings by all trial participants; and
+- H. The dynamic nature and uncertainty of the current public health situation in this District (including but not limited to community penetration and spread of the COVID-19 virus, availability of critical care medical services, and COVID-19 vaccinations), the limitations on public transportation services and the present material uncertainty of primary and secondary school operations affecting many of those who would be summoned in the near term for jury service (including the episodic curtailment or physical closures of "in person" operations at public and private schools in locations across this District relative to an increased prevalence of COVID-19 infections among those in younger age cohorts) would increase the likely hardship on a number of those so summoned, potentially impacting the jury pools of those that could actually serve without such significant hardship, and at the same time increasing the need for ever-larger pools of summoned jurors, generating the gathering of larger groups of individuals; and - I. The detention centers where this District's federal detainees are resident have for health safety reasons limited the movement of detained individuals from and then back to those facilities, have imposed mandatory quarantine and isolation periods for any detained person who leaves the detention facility for any reason or is transferred into such facility, and have also materially limited or as to certain detained individuals prohibited direct physical visitation and interaction of counsel with those detained in such facilities that may be reasonably necessary for purposes of consultation and trial preparation and full engagement by such persons in the defense of their case, and the timing of the return of detention centers to fully open operations and the terms of such remain materially uncertain; and - J. The on-going limitations on reasonably and broadly available COVID-19 testing and contact tracing protocols and resources increase the uncertainty of the current and near-term health status of summoned jurors and other necessary trial participants and the ability to assess their health status, and which counsel the continued need for precautionary actions including but not limited to the use of face coverings by all trial participants; and